 Parents and students are responsible for checking grades and attendance throughout the year in the ICCC/Skyward portal.

-If a student is going to be absent from ICCC, please email the ICCC administrative assistant Mrs. Shelly Hills at mhills@ioniaisd.org and St. Patrick H.S. administrative assistant Mrs. LuAnn Kinsman at luannkinsman@portlandstpats.org.
+If a student is going to be absent from ICCC, please email the ICCC administrative assistant Mrs. Bobbi Thelen at bthelen@ioniaisd.org and St. Patrick H.S. administrative assistant Mrs. LuAnn Kinsman at luannkinsman@portlandstpats.org.